 The telecommunications section of the NDP envisions an enabling role for the state, with powers delegated to a specialised regulatory institution with sufficient capacity to effectively regulate a competitive sector in line with global sectoral policy reforms and South African policy.
-This includes providing policy and regulatory certainty, not least of all to stimulate investment in this capital-intensive industry, but also to ensure the delivery of services to those marginalised from them both historically and currently.
+This includes providing policy and regulatory certainty, not least of all to stimulate investment in this capital-intensive industry but also to ensure the delivery of services to those marginalised from them both historically and currently.
+The effective regulation of competitive markets is seen as the primary delivery mechanism of affordable access to a number of services.